Eclipsemos/Eclipsemos/README.md

+# About Me
-- 😅 @Eclipsemos
+- @Eclipsemos
-- 😅 CS Junior at UW-Madison.
+- CS Senior in UW-Madison
-- 😅 email: xye63@wisc.edu
+## Interests
+- *Game Reverse in FPS: Aimbot/Bypass EAC/Memory Analysis*
+- *Full Stack Programming*
+## Projects:
+- Publish soon
 <!---
 Eclipsemos/Eclipsemos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.